 What to Do If You Find Sick, Injured, or Abandoned Wildlife

 - In most cases, leave the animal alone.
 Contact an appropriate agency (HSHV, Friends of Wildlife, Help 4 Wildlife, or Bird Center of Washtenaw County) for advice.
-HSHV is available 24 hours a day for advice and rescue involving wildlife.
+HSHV is available 24 hours a day rescue involving sick or injured wildlife.

 - Never offer ANY food or liquid (including milk and water) to the animal without first consulting an expert.